-During the year ended 31 August 2020, total expenditure of £9,643,000 was matched by recurrent grant funding from ESFA and LA together with other incoming resources.
-The balance of unrestricted funds as at 31 August 2020 was £(176,000).
-The in-year movement, excluding pension reserve, was £(99,000).
+During the year ended 31 August 2021, total expenditure of £9,280,000 was matched by recurrent grant funding from ESFA and LA together with other incoming resources.
+The balance of unrestricted funds as at 31 August 2021 was £7,000 and the balance of restricted general annual grant reserves was £70,000.
+The in-year movement, excluding pension reserve and restricted fixed assets, was a surplus of £253,000.

-At 31 August 2020, the net book value of fixed assets was £13,268,000 and movements in intangible and tangible fixed assets are shown in notes 9 and 10 to the financial statements respectively.
+At 31 August 2021, the net book value of fixed assets was £12,886,000 and movements in intangible and tangible fixed assets are shown in notes 10 and 11 to the financial statements respectively.
+In particular it should be noted that the Trust replaced the ageing 3G pitch, at a cost of £163,000, to provide first class facilities for the pupils and protect the sports centre business income stream.
 The assets were used exclusively for providing education and the associated support services to the students of the Academy.

 As an Academy convertor, the Trust has taken on the deficit in relation to its staff in the Local Government Pension Scheme (LGPS) totalling £1,213,000 on conversion.
 This is incorporated into the SOFA and shown in detail in Note 25 to the financial statements.
-The restricted pension fund is in deficit to the value of £3,010,000 as at 31 August 2020.
-However, this has been inherited upon conversion to Academy status.
+The restricted pension fund is currently in deficit to the value of £3,396,000 as at 31 August 2021.
 The Governors' will continue to monitor this situation closely.